jestir1234/binary-tree/README.md

 # About
 Ruby exercise from The Odin Project.
- - Implementation of binary-tree data structure from constructed node class.
+ - Implementation of binary-tree data structure with a constructed node class.
  - Breadth-first and depth-first search methods for finding values.